WTO Dispute Settlement Panel Overreach & Reform

 - Continue to focus on fully enforcing the U.S. trade laws against any and all unfairly traded imports.

 Through the continued enforcement of the U.S. trade laws, the U.S. industry and its workers will be able to continue to grow to its full potential – and thus continue to supply more U.S. lumber, produced by U.S. workers, to supply U.S. housing, and support U.S. communities across the country.
-U.S. producers through their determination, innovation and grit have added some 10 billion board feet of lumber production since 2016 and counting.
 This is a success story now put at risk by the latest WTO panel overreach.

 Latest Industry Coverage